 Banca Transilvania created three products

-Although BT exhausted its €40 million EBRD funding in 2019 it continues to offer Banca Transilvania green home mortgages from its own financial resources in 2021.
+Although BT exhausted its €40 million EBRD funding in 2019 it continues to offer green home mortgages today.

 UniCredit Bank (UCB) created:

-Although UCB exhausted its entire €35 million EBRD funding in 2018, it continues to offer UniCredit Bank green mortgages from its own financial resources in 2021.
+Although UCB exhausted its entire €35 million EBRD funding in 2018, it continues to offer green mortgages today.

 UniCredit Consumer Financing (UCF) created